mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/randomness/Architecture.md

 ## Verifying The Randomness

-As mentioned above, in the first phase of Pragma Network's VRF feed, the randomness proof is posted as calldata, allowing anyone to verify it off-chain.
+As mentioned above, in the first phase of Pragma Oracle's VRF feed, the randomness proof is posted as calldata, allowing anyone to verify it off-chain.

 In order to make it easier to verify that a specific piece of randomness was verifiable, we provide an open source implementation of the verifier.
-Follow these simple steps to verify any randomness provided by Pragma Network:
+Follow these simple steps to verify any randomness provided by Pragma Oracle:

 1. Install the Pragma Python package `pip install pragma-sdk`
 2. Run `python3 -m pragma-sdk.cli random verify-random <TRANSACTION_HASH>` where `TRANSACTION_HASH` is the hash of the StarkNet testnet transaction in which the randomness was submitted to your smart contract.